NYC Personal Injury Lawyer » Car Accidents

 Here’s a look into some of the most commonly-cited causes of car accidents in NYC, as reported by the NYPD.

 Distracted driving is increasingly problematic across the nation.
 That’s particularly true in a gridlocked city like New York.
-In 2020, distracted driving practices – like texting, talking on the phone, eating, or anything that takes your hands off of the wheel – contributed to 33,074 car accidents.
+In 2020, these practices – like texting, talking on the phone, eating, or anything that takes your hands off of the wheel – contributed to 33,074 car accidents.
 That means that distracted driving was a factor in more than 29% of all collisions, citywide.

 Tailgating, or following too closely, is a leading cause of car accidents in NYC.
 In 2020, it was a factor in 9,082 reported traffic accidents.